oprema/OpenDoor/README.md

 ```
 vi ~/app/.env
 ```
-replace passwd and use your own
+add line and replace passwd and use your own
 ```
 APP_PASS="passwd"
 ```